Sault Ste. Marie, Ontario: Walk of Fame

 The Walk of Fame was created in 2006 as a joint project between the city of Sault Ste.
 Marie and its Downtown Association, and honours those from the city or the Algoma District who have made outstanding contributions to the community or significant contributions in their chosen field of work.
 Inductees are added on an annual basis.

 Culture

 Sault Ste.
 Marie is home to the Bon Soo winter carnival, held every February.
 The city also hosts the annual Algoma Fall Festival which draws local and international performing artists.
 The Kiwanis Community Theatre and the landmark Central United Church are used for the performances.
 Both venues hold approximately 1,000 people.
 The Art Gallery of Algoma features an extensive collection of local and international artists' work and presents regular exhibitions.
 Residents celebrate Community Day on the third weekend of July.
 The local Rotary International club organizes a three-day event called Rotaryfest.

 Sault Ste.
 Marie was the focus of Kalle Mattson's "A Love Song to the City", whose music video premiered on USA Today.

+Egidio Coccimiglio, a film director who grew up in the city, has shot two films in the Sault Ste.
+Marie area, Compulsion (2013) and Cascade (2023).